hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Terminology Approach
 AU Core does not define new terminology FHIR artefacts.
 Terminology supported in AU Core are published in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), the FHIR standard, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).

-As part of profiling, AU Core indicates the support expectations for terminology for that resource for an AU Core actor using _Must Support_ and Obligations.
+As part of profiling, AU Core indicates the support expectations for terminology for that resource using the terminology binding and _Must Support_ flag (see ).

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.

 #### Resource Profile Approach
 AU Core resource profiles set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.
 AU Core profiles are derived from AU Base resource profile, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that SHALL be present in the resource when conforming to AU Core.
 These profiles define the minimum conformance requirements that downstream profiles are expected to comply with and can derive from.

-TBD - not agreed - it is the constraints that are to be promoted to Base that can temporarily appear in Core.
-"If an appropriate AU Base profile does not yet exists, AU Core profile can temporarily include the profile until a corresponding AU Base profile is defined so that AU Core can derive from it."

 AU Core profiles are:
-* derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions
+* derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.
-* only constrained (e.g. cardinality) where the constraint is agreed as applicable nationwide and across use cases to avoid limiting options for downstream use case decisions and business rules.
+* only constrained (e.g. cardinality) where the constraint is agreed as minimum, nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
-* elements that form the minimum requirements (and are constrained) are labelled _Must Support_.
+* elements and extensions that form the minimum requirements are labelled _Must Support_.
-* while elements that are not labelled _Must Support_ are not to be further constrained in AU Core, an exception has been agreed for body site elements to represent the nationally agreed terminology.
+* elements that are not labelled _Must Support_ are not to be further constrained in AU Core.
-  * In AU Core resource profile with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.
+  * an exception has been agreed for body site elements to ensure nationally agreed terminology.
+In AU Core resource profiles with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.
 * are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.

+Some aspects of the approach to [profiling](https://hl7.org/fhir/R4/profiling.html) resources in AU Core are described in further detail in the subsections below.

-##### Cardinality Constraints
+##### Restricting Cardinality

-Cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element.
+Cardinality is only restricted where there is an agreed minimum data quality requirement for a supported element.
 For example, in AU Core profiles of clinical resources the following are made mandatory (minimum cardinality is > 0):
 * reference to the patient
 * the core clinical concept e.g. clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`

 AU Core does not prohibit elements or extensions (i.e. cardinality 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.

-AU Core profiles include conditional cardinality constraints (defined using [invariants]()), which are:
+AU Core profiles include conditional cardinality constraints (defined using [invariants](general-guidance.html#use-of-invariants)), which are:
 * inherited from the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5 Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error
 * added in AU Core to apply minimum data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type.